How To Travel By Train In Sardinia: 10 Best Things To Know

 Another line goes from Cagliari to Sassari via Macomer, Abbasanta and Oristano.

-Tickets are sold online and at the ticket counter
+You can get tickets online and at the ticket counter

 Some trains are old and railways can be even older